jtratner/django-turtle-shell/UsageGuide.rst

 This should be able to poll for any state changes to execution instances and do the required to return current state and status for each object when called from ``get_current_state``.

 Define tasks to pick up pending operations and move them to the next state.
+The ``start()`` task would ideally start new executions created (objects with ``state="CREATED``).
+This would take care of validating inputs for these newly created executions, which can then be marked as pending to be picked up.
-The ``advance()`` for each object would ideally take the current state, next possible state, current status and call on the next state to update the state and status.
+``advance()`` for each object would ideally take the current state, next possible state, current status and call on the next state to update the state and status.

 .. code-block::